DIRACGrid/DIRAC/docs/source/UserGuide/GettingStarted/GettingUserIdentity/index.rst

 where ``user_group`` is the desired DIRAC group name for which the user is entitled.

+.. versionadded:: 8.0
-.. note:: Version 8.0 added the possibility to generate proxy with new `dirac-login` command, use *--help* switch for more information.
+   added the possibility to generate proxy with new `dirac-login` command, use *--help* switch for more information.
 E.g.: dirac-login <user_group>

 Token authorization
 -------------------